sponug/sponug.github.io/_posts/2024-12-25-On-Decision-Intelligence.md

 ### Data Driven Decisions <a name="ddd"></a>
 - When using data for decisions watch out for confirmation bias i.e. when you are looking for data to back the decision you already made
 - Avoiding Confirmation Bias: To make a truly data-driven decision, it's crucial to set your goals and criteria before looking at the data to avoid confirmation bias.
-- Separate Data Sets: Use separate data sets for analytics and statistics to ensure that your questions and answers are not influenced by the same data points.
+- Separate Data Sets: Use separate data sets for analytics and statistics to ensure that the same data points do not influence your questions and answers.
 - Pre-Decision Homework: Decision-makers should do their homework and define what the data means to them before analyzing it to improve decision quality.

 ### Better Answers <a name="bans"></a>